-On a recent warm summer morning, Jennifer, a patient at NewYork-Presbyterian’s Washington Heights Family Health Center, went shopping at a mobile food market on 181st Street.
+On a recent Tuesday morning, Jennifer, a patient at NewYork-Presbyterian’s Washington Heights Family Health Center, went shopping at a mobile food market on 181st Street.
 She filled her pushcart with everything her family of four needs for healthy meals: milk, eggs, bread, rice, peanut butter, pasta, beans, fresh corn, grapes, apples, peaches, heads of broccoli, cucumbers, onions, potatoes, carrots, and an eggplant.

 “What I like about coming here is that everything is fresh, everything is healthy, and it’s good for us,” Jennifer says.
 “There’s stuff I don’t buy in the supermarket that I get here.
 It’s really good.”